Assambra/Module-GameManager/README.md

     <h4>Key Features</h4>
     <ul>
         <li>We use one persistent Scene all other scene will be load additive/async the last one will unloaded async.</li>
-        <li>For each scene we can create a scene asset (ScriptableObject) that holds a List of SceneUISet also a asset (ScriptableObject) </li>
+        <li>For each scene we can create a scene asset (ScriptableObject) that holds a List of SceneUISet also a asset (ScriptableObject).
+You can also add multiple Unity scenes per "Scene".</li>
         <li>A SceneUISet (ScriptableObject) containing all the UIElement prefabs as a Set in an Array that we want to instantiate in the Scene.
 You can also add multiple sets per scene.</li>
-        <li>All Scene UIs will automatically be instantiated for the Scene and last Scene UIs will be destroyed.
-A check if the next scene have the same SceneUISets, then it don't have to be  destroyed or instantiated the UI`s.</li>
+        <li>All Scene UIs will automatically be instantiated for the new scene and last Scene UIs will be destroyed.</li>
+        <li>We only instantiate uIElements that were not present in the last SceneUISet (are already instantiated).
+Only those that are no longer present in the new SceneUISet but were instantiated in the last scene are destroyed.</li>
+        <li>GameState machine to use in switch case statement and also event driven to use in e.g UI Elements, events for SceneChanged(scene), GameStateChanged(newScene, lastScene).</li>
     </ul>
     <br />
     <p align="center">